 What is a Database Management System?

-A database management system (DBMS) is software designed to store, retrieve, and manage data in databases.
-The most prevalent DBMS system is the RDBMS.
-The full form of RDBMS is Relational Database Management System.
-Now that it is clear what a database management system is, let’s learn about the relational database management solution.
+A database management system (DBMS) is software designed to store, retrieve, and manage data.
+The most prevalent DBMS in an enterprise database system is the RDBMS.
+The complete form of RDBMS is Relational Database Management System.
+Now that it is clear what a database management system is, let’s learn about the relational database management system.

 What is Relational Database Management System with Example?